funwithflutter/lit_firebase_auth/README.md

   ),
 );
 ```
 Then in this instance the `onAuthSuccess` handler may not be called.
-As the *`authenticated`* state will be triggered and `LitAuth` widget disposed. *Depending on the platform, behaviour may be different.
-For web it may take longer for `LitAuthState` to receive a new auth value and push changes.
-Thus resulting in `onAuthSuccess` being called.*
+As the `authenticated` state will be triggered and the `LitAuth` widget disposed.

 ### Sign out
 To sign out the current user, make use of the `signOut` extension method on `BuildContext`.
 For example: